Yelnarzh/wordPressPlugin/onepay-payment-gateway/README.md

 3. Enable/disable test mode as needed
 4. Save settings

-### 3. Configure Webhooks
+### 3. Configure Webhooks (REQUIRED)

+**IMPORTANT**: Webhook secret is mandatory for security.
+Without it, webhooks will be rejected.

 1. Copy the webhook URL from settings: `https://yoursite.com/wp-json/onepay/v1/webhook`
-2. Add this URL to your OnePay dashboard webhook settings
+2. Log in to OnePay dashboard and navigate to webhook settings
+3. Add the webhook URL
+4. Generate a strong webhook secret (min 32 characters recommended)
-3. Set the webhook secret in both OnePay dashboard and plugin settings
+5. Copy the secret and paste it in WordPress plugin settings (OnePay → Settings → Webhook Secret)
+6. Save settings in both platforms

 ### 4. Enable WooCommerce Gateway